OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/convert.md

 ├── package
 │   └── com.baidu.baidunetdisk
 │       ├── com.baidu.baidunetdisk_4.17.7.0_x86_64_develop.layer
-│       ├── com.baidu.baidunetdisk_4.17.7.0_x86_64_runtime.layer
+│       ├── com.baidu.baidunetdisk_4.17.7.0_x86_64_binary.layer
 │       ├── linglong
 │       └── linglong.yaml
 └── package.yaml
 ```

-Layer files are divided into two categories: `runtime` and `develop`.
-The `runtime` includes the application's execution environment, while the `develop` layer, built upon the `runtime`, retains the debugging environment.
+Layer files are divided into two categories: `binary` and `develop`.
+The `binary` includes the application's execution environment, while the `develop` layer, built upon the `binary`, retains the debugging environment.

+The uab file is an offline distribution format used by the LingLong software package, which is not suitable for systems that can normally connect to the LingLong repository.
+Instead, one should utilize the delta transfer scheme provided by the LingLong software repository to reduce the network transmission size.

 Installing Layer Files and Running the Application Reference：[Install Linglong Apps](../ll-cli/install.md)